 Your child may wake up from surgery with some facial swelling and bruising, particularly around their forehead and eyes.
 This is perfectly normal after brain surgery and can even increase in the first couple of days, and should then settle over the next few days.

 There is no guarantee for when your child will resume their usual activities.
 It all depends on what part of the brain the tumour was in and what functions have been impacted.

 For the first couple of days following surgery, your child’s clinical team will keep a close eye on your child and monitor any changes.
-They will also move your child’s limbs around and give them compression socks to wear in bed.
+They will also move your child’s limbs around and for older children might give them compression socks to wear in bed.
 This is to promote blood circulation around the body.
 This does not mean that your child will always be in bed following surgery; this is dependent on how well they are doing.
 A paediatric physiotherapist will be on hand to support any movement or walking.